romdalf/AaaS/doc/201/README.md

 statefulset.apps/foodmag-app   1/1     8h    foodmag-app-sql,foodmag-app-cms   postgres:latest,drupal:latest
 ```

+Notes:
+- As discussed above, due to the exposure radius, the CMS use a [k8s service](https://kubernetes.io/docs/concepts/services-networking/service/) type ```NodePort``` to expose the service to the outside world while the database is using a ```ClusterIP``` to expose the service only within the cluster bubble.
-Note at the current state, no external IP is currently assigned, which is expected.
-For the current time, a specific process will use to access the CMS front-end on a local machine:
+- At the current state, no external IP is currently assigned, which is expected.

+For the current time, a forwarding process will use to access the CMS front-end on a local machine:

 ```
 ip a